olegam/Postboks/README.md

 The postboks app will live in your menu bar and check for new documents every hour.

 <img src="screenshots/menu_bar.png" />

+Click the "Open documents folder" to see how all your documents are nicely organized by month.

+You should note that your credentials are securely stored in the OS X keychain, but all your documents are stored as files on the disk.
+So you may want to enable disk encryption on your mac to make sure sensitive documents are encrypted.

 ## Limitiations